gschmutz/stream-processing-workshop/01-working-with-kafka-broker/README.md

 The log configuration for CLI tools lives in `tools-log4j2.yaml` inside the broker container.
 The steps below copy it out, add the two extra loggers, and copy the modified file back so it is picked up the next time you run a consumer.

-First, copy the file out of the container onto the Docker host:
+Copy the original file out of the container onto the Docker host:

 ```bash
 docker cp kafka-1:/etc/kafka/tools-log4j2.yaml tools-log4j2.yaml
 ```

-Keep the original as a backup:
+Keep the original as a backup you can later revert to:

 ```bash
 cp tools-log4j2.yaml tools-log4j2.yaml.backup